rihab123456789/do400-git-lab/README.md

 #do400-git-lab

 This is an example project for the DO400 course
-This repository is only a tset
+This repository is only a simple example